COLE: A Column-based Learned Storage for Blockchain Systems: Write Operation of COLE

 \section{Write Operation of COLE}

-We now detail the write operation of COLE.
-As mentioned in \cref{sec:design-overview}, COLE organizes the storage by using LSM-tree, which consists of one in-memory level and multiple on-disk levels.
+We now detail the write operation of COLE. \ce{As mentioned in \cref{sec:design-overview}, COLE organizes the storage using an LSM-tree, which consists of an in-memory level and multiple on-disk levels.
 The in-memory level has a capacity of $B$ states in the form of compound key-value pairs.
-The first on-disk level contains up to $T$ sorted runs with the size of each run being $B$.
-Each subsequent on-disk level also contains up to $T$ sorted runs, but the size of each run grows exponentially with a ratio of $T$.
-That is, the maximum capacity of level $i$ is $B \cdot T^i$.
+Once this capacity is reached, the in-memory level is flushed to the disk as a sorted run.
+Similarly, when the first on-disk level reaches its capacity of $T$ sorted runs, they are merged into a new run in the next level.
+This merging process continues for subsequent disk levels, with the size of each run growing exponentially with a ratio of $T$.
+That is, level $i$ has a maximum of $B \cdot T^i$ states.}

-\Cref{alg:complete-insertion} shows the procedure of the write operation in COLE.
-Before inserting a state value into COLE, its compound key is first computed using the state address and the current block height (\cref{sec:write-operation-1}).
-Then, the compound key-value pair is added to the in-memory level $L_0$, which is indexed by the MB-tree to handle frequent data writes (\cref{sec:write-operation-2}).
-Once the in-memory level is filled up, it is flushed to the first on-disk level $L_1$ as a sorted run (\cref{sec:write-operation-3}).
-The corresponding value file $\mathcal{F}_V$ will be generated by scanning the compound key-value pairs in all leaf nodes of the MB-tree (\cref{sec:write-operation-4}).
-At the same time, the index file $\mathcal{F}_I$ and the Merkle file $\mathcal{F}_H$ are also constructed on the fly in a \emph{streaming} manner, which will be elaborated in \cref{sec:model-file} and \cref{sec:merkle-file}, respectively.
-Furthermore, when an on-disk level $L_i$ reaches the maximum capacity (i.e., $T$ runs), all the runs in $L_i$ will be merge-sorted as a new run in the next level $L_{i+1}$, and the corresponding three files will also be generated (\crefrange{sec:write-operation-5}{sec:write-operation-6}).
-This is known as the level-merge operation, which may happen recursively.
-Finally, when we finalize the current block of the blockchain, we can compute the states' root digest $H_{state}$ by hashing the concatenation of the root hash of the MB-tree in $L_0$ and the root hashes of all runs in the other levels, which are stored in \textsf{root\_hash\_list} (\cref{sec:write-operation-7}).
+\Cref{alg:complete-insertion} shows COLE's write operation.
+It starts by calculating a compound key for the state using the address and the current block height (\cref{sec:write-operation-1}).
+The compound key-value pair is inserted into the in-memory level $L_0$ indexed by the MB-tree (\cref{sec:write-operation-2}).
+As $L_0$ fills up, it is flushed to the first on-disk level $L_1$ as a sorted run (\cref{sec:write-operation-3}).
+The value file $\mathcal{F}_V$ is generated by scanning compound key-value pairs in the MB-tree's leaf nodes (\cref{sec:write-operation-4}).
+At the same time, the index file $\mathcal{F}_I$ and the Merkle file $\mathcal{F}_H$ are constructed in a \emph{streaming} manner (see \cref{sec:model-file}, \cref{sec:merkle-file} for details).
+When on-disk level $L_i$ fills up (i.e., with $T$ runs), all the runs in $L_i$ are merge-sorted as a new run in the next level $L_{i+1}$, with corresponding three files generated (\crefrange{sec:write-operation-5}{sec:write-operation-6}).
+This level-merge process continues recursively until a level does not fill up.
+The blockchain's state root digest $H_{state}$ is computed by hashing the concatenation of the root hash of $L_0$'s MB-tree and root hashes of runs in other levels, stored in \textsf{root\_hash\_list}, when finalizing the current block (\cref{sec:write-operation-7}).